-- Nerds Are Sexy: Well, Agent Lee thought so and so does his wife, Breena,
+- Nerds Are Sexy: Agent Lee thought so and so does his wife, Breena,

 - Nightmare Fetishist

-- Open Mouth, Insert Foot: Pretty much every episode if not more than once per episode.
+- Open Mouth, Insert Foot: Every episode if not more than once per episode.
 See the character quote above.
 Clearly Jimmy has never heard the adage that "closed mouths gather no feet".
 It usually leads straight into Digging Himself Deeper.